gaogaostegosaurus/nextaction/README.md

 - Switches to AoE mode if it detects multiple targets, switches back on certain actions that imply single targets
 - Ideally, it should suggest perfect or close-to-perfect dummy rotations

+## Limitations

+- There's no good way that I know of to see how many targets actually exist, so during AOE you have to kind of decide what to do

 ## Setup

 - ACT FFXIV Plugin (obviously)